2024 November 1 to 13

 Conclude our tour with a day with a memorable farewell dinner.

-Price Includes: 12 hotel nights in deluxe hotels in Tokyo, Himeji, Shikoku, Naoshima-Okayama, and Kyoto; Daily breakfast and several special lunches and dinners; All group ground transportation after arrival at our Tokyo hotel until the last morning in Kyoto; Private touring with English-speaking Japanese guides; Expert commentary by Japanese Antique Doll expert Alan Scott Pate; Logistics coordination by HE Travel tour director; Admission fees for included sightseeing; Medical and evacuation insurance should anything happen during the trip for anyone not otherwise covered (due to insurance regulations, this is only offered for residents of the US.)
+Price Includes: 12 hotel nights in deluxe hotels in Tokyo, Awaji, Shikoku, Naoshima, and Kyoto, including a mountain ryokan; Daily breakfast and several special lunches and dinners; All group ground transportation after arrival at our Tokyo hotel until the last morning in Kyoto; Private touring with English-speaking Japanese guides; Expert commentary by Japanese Antique Doll expert Alan Scott Pate; Logistics coordination by HE Travel tour director; Admission fees for included sightseeing; Medical and evacuation insurance should anything happen during the trip for anyone not otherwise covered (due to insurance regulations, this is only offered for residents of the US.)

-Not included: International flights; Transfer from either Haneda or Narita Airport to Tokyo hotel, and from Kyoto to Kansai International or Osaka Airport or Kyoto train station; Meals not shown as being included; Gratuities; Personal expenses such as telephone, Wi-Fi, beverages; Cancellation insurance.
+Not included: Flights; Transfer from either Haneda or Narita Airport to Tokyo hotel, and from Kyoto to Kansai International or Osaka Airport or Kyoto train station; Meals not shown as being included; Gratuities; Personal expenses such as telephone, Wi-Fi, beverages; Cancellation insurance.

 Optional Tour Choices: